geological-survey-of-queensland/geological-properties-database/README.md

 |Result|--|--|

 ## Mapping to Geological Site Observation Database For Queensland (REGMAP)
-Data in the Geological observation data is derived from the Surface Geology System in MERLIN.
+Data in the Geological observation database is derived from the Surface Geology System in MERLIN.
 The data has been decoded and concatenated into simple, relational database structures with MS Access software interfaces and in-built forms and queries to interrogate the data.

 The data compiled includes rock types, rock characteristics (e.g. colour, grain size, texture etc), structural measurements and formation name.
-See [Geological site observation database for Queensland (REGMAP).pdf](https://github.com/geological-survey-of-queensland/ssor-database/blob/master/files/Geological%20site%20observation%20database%20for%20Queensland%20(REGMAP).pdf)
+See [Geological site observation database for Queensland (REGMAP).pdf](https://github.com/geological-survey-of-queensland/ssor-database/blob/master/files/Geological%20site%20observation%20database%20for%20Queensland%20(REGMAP).pdf) and [database_of_site_observations.png](https://github.com/geological-survey-of-queensland/ssor-database/blob/master/images/database_of_site_observations.png)

 In the future, this publication will be able to produced from the data in the Geological Properties database.